-Fair, accurate and inclusive news media coverage has played an important role in expanding public awareness and understanding of lesbian, gay, bisexual and transgender (LGBT) lives.
-However, many reporters, editors and producers continue to face challenges covering these issues in a complex, often rhetorically charged, climate.
+Fair, accurate, and inclusive news media coverage has played an important role in expanding public awareness and understanding of LGBTQ people.
+However, many reporters, editors, and producers continue to face challenges covering LGBTQ issues in a complex, sometimes rhetorically charged, climate.

-Media coverage of our community has become increasingly multi-dimensional, reflecting both the diversity of our community and the growing visibility of our families and our relationships.
-As a result, reporting that remains mired in simplistic, predictable "pro-gay"/" anti-gay" dualisms does a disservice to readers seeking information on the diversity of opinion and experience within our community.
-Misinformation and misconceptions about our lives can be corrected when journalists diligently research the facts and expose the myths (such as pernicious claims that gay people are more likely to sexually abuse children) that often are used against us.
+Media coverage of LGBTQ people has become increasingly multi-dimensional, reflecting both the diversity of the community and the growing visibility of LGBTQ people's families and relationships.
+As a result, reporting that remains mired in simplistic, predictable "progay"/" anti-gay" dualisms does a disservice to readers seeking information on the diversity of opinion and experience within the LGBTQ community.
+Misinformation and misconceptions about LGBTQ people's lives can be corrected when journalists diligently research the facts and debunk the myths (such as pernicious claims that transgender people pose a danger in public bathrooms) that often are used against LGBTQ people.

-There continues to be a need for journalists to distinguish between opposing viewpoints on LGBT issues and the defamatory rhetoric that fuels prejudice and discrimination.
-While defamatory comments may be newsworthy, they should no longer be used simply to provide "balance" in a news story.
+There continues to be a need for journalists to distinguish between opposing viewpoints on LGBTQ issues and the defamatory rhetoric that fuels prejudice and discrimination.
+While defamatory comments may be newsworthy, they should not be used simply to provide "balance" in a news story.

-Unfortunately, anti-gay individuals and organizations continue to see their incendiary rhetoric and inaccurate, sensationalistic distortions of LGBT lives legitimized through stories, features and profiles.
-Such inclusion, despite the best efforts of reporters striving for fair and accurate coverage, devalues the quality of journalism.
+Unfortunately, anti-LGBTQ individuals and organizations continue to see their incendiary rhetoric and inaccurate, sensationalistic distortions of LGBTQ people's lives legitimized through news stories, features, and profiles.
+Such inclusion, despite the best efforts of reporters striving for fair and accurate coverage, devalues the quality of journalism and misinforms audiences.

-In an era when gay, lesbian, bisexual and transgender lives increasingly intersect with mainstream media coverage of family, faith, the economy, health care, politics, sports, entertainment and a myriad of other issues, we at GLAAD are committed to providing timely and accurate resources for journalists.
-GLAAD believes the best news coverage allows readers, viewers and listeners to form their own conclusions based on factual information, compelling stories and appropriate context.
-We ask that you help give them that opportunity in your coverage of LGBT issues.
+In an era when LGBTQ people's lives increasingly intersect with mainstream media coverage of family, faith, the economy, health care, politics, sports, entertainment, and a myriad of other issues, we at GLAAD are committed to providing timely and accurate resources for media professionals.
+GLAAD believes the best coverage allows readers, viewers, and listeners to form their own conclusions based on factual information, compelling stories, and appropriate context.
+We ask that you help give audiences that opportunity in your coverage of LGBTQ people and issues.

-GLAAD's Media Reference Guide is intended to be used by journalists reporting for mainstream media outlets and by creators in entertainment media who want to tell our stories fairly and accurately.
-It is not intended to be an all-inclusive glossary of language used within the LGBT community, nor is it a prescriptive guide for LGBT people.
+GLAAD's Media Reference Guide is intended to be used by journalists reporting for mainstream media outlets and by creators in entertainment media who want to tell the stories of LGBTQ people fairly and accurately.
+It is not intended to be an all-inclusive glossary of language used within the LGBTQ community, nor is it a prescriptive guide for LGBTQ people.